cnlpete/candybox/README.md

-CandyCMS Version 2.1.5
+candyCMS Version 2.1.6
 ========================================================================================================================

 > Note that if you check out dev-master, your application might be incompatible with previous versions!
 Stick to
 > the tagged ones!

-What is CandyCMS?
+What is candyCMS?
 ------------------------------------------------------------------------------------------------------------------------

-CandyCMS is a modern PHP CMS with its main focus on usability, speed and security.
+candyCMS is a modern PHP CMS with its main focus on usability, speed and security.

 It provides...